mtstamp/stamp/README.md

 >consensus.realign.recal/all.f2.coverage.summary
 ```

-**3. compare read depths and allele fractions at corresonding sites of two samples or in two ".var" files**
+**3. Compare read depths and allele fractions at corresponding sites of two samples or in two ".var" files**

 ```bash
 #extract all possible mtDNA variants from the ".var" file output from `stamp scan`